What is Applied Behavior Analysis (ABA) therapy?

 How many hours of treatment should my child receive?

 Our treatment programs are designed and created with the utmost attention to the specific needs of your child.
-That means there's no one size fits all on the number of hours needed.
-That said, it is common for the recommended hours of treatment to fall between 20-40 hours per week to address needs in a comprehensive manner.
+It is common for the recommended hours of treatment to fall between 20-40 hours per week to address needs in a comprehensive manner.
 More focused programs fall between 15-25 hours per week and address priority areas only; these are more common for older children, or during transition planning to fade services as children become ready for school or other settings.
 Our staff will continue to evaluate and adjust your child’s treatment plan, ensuring they make appropriate and successful transitions throughout their time at One of the Kids.
-BACK

 Will my child receive speech and occupational therapy at One of the Kids?

-Using a multidisciplinary and collaborative approach can be a key factor in creating an effective and beneficial treatment plan for your family.
 Autism is a complex diagnosis and navigating the vast number of valid and appropriate services available can be overwhelming.
-Our team at One of the Kids believes your family deserves the best care possible, which for us means communication and collaboration with key providers and specialists in the field of autism.
+One of the Kids uses a multidisciplinary and collaborative approach to design an effective and beneficial treatment plan for your family.
+Our team believes your family deserves the best care possible, which means communication and collaboration with key providers and specialists in the field of autism.
 We communicate regularly with your child’s treatment team to ensure we are all working from the same treatment plan and toward common goals.
 We collaborate with each other to support your child and your family in a comprehensive and compassionate manner for the best possible outcomes.
-BACK

 Does One of the Kids provide services in my home?